 If you leave Tufts Health Plan Medicare Preferred HMO Prime Rx Plus, it may take time before your membership ends and your new Medicare coverage goes into effect.
+(See Section 2 for information on when your new coverage begins.)
 During this time, you must continue to get your medical care and prescription drugs through our plan.